datta-TG/PyTorch-IBMCloud/README.md

 ## Step 3: Install PyTorch

-* Click on the search section at the top of the main page, type PyTorch and click on it.
+* Click on the search section at the top of the main page, type PyTorch, and click on it.

 ![Screenshot](pytorch1.PNG)